randoum/autonumeric-rails/README.md

 ## Internal

 Autonumeric-rails creates in the DOM an hidden input with the same name as the text field.
-On each modification of the test field value, the hidden input is updated with the sanitized value.
+On each modification of the text field value (through the `keyup` event), the hidden input is updated with the sanitized value.
-When validating the form the hidden form value is naturally sent to the server as it is located after the text field.
+When validating the form, the hidden field value is sent to the server as it is located after the text field in the DOM.

 ## Contributing